 It’s a good idea to contact an Ohio car accident lawyer who can assist you in determining liability for the accident and holding the responsible party accountable.

 Depending on the circumstances, they may be able to file a car accident claim on your behalf.
-A lawyer can negotiate and communicate with the liable party’s insurance company so you can focus on recovering.
+A personal injury lawyer can negotiate and communicate with the liable party’s insurance company so you can focus on recovering.

-If you’ve sustained a whiplash injury in an Ohio car accident that was caused by another party’s negligence, reach out to Kisling, Nestico & Redick as soon as possible.
+If you’ve sustained a whiplash injury in an Ohio car accident caused by another party’s negligence, reach out to Kisling, Nestico & Redick as soon as possible.
 You can count on our Ohio car accident lawyers to help you secure the full and fair compensation you may be entitled to.